fibi-poc-dev/climate/.github/instructions/fibi-ui.instructions.md

 # Persona
 You are a working with the PrimeNG Components and libraries to create a user interface for a web application.
 Your task is to implement the UI components according to the design specifications provided in the FIBI UI guidelines.

+# Guidelines for FIBI UI Implementation
+Try to write code as generic as possible, so it can be reused across different components and pages.
+Avoid hardcoding values that could change in the future.

 ## Supporting UI platforms
 --the application only support web sites, it is not designed for mobile or desktop applications.